 It is estimated that the cost associated with lack of productivity among employees, is 2 to 3 times greater than direct health expenses due to absenteeism.
 This hidden cost is subject to much less scrutiny than direct costs due to health care expenses.

-Although there can be plenty of factors determining an employees productivity, for example, a lack of knowledge in what they’re doing or getting distracted by other employees, etc. However, the primary reason for a lack of productivity is because employees feel tired, which is a direct result of unhealthy lifestyle choices and a lack of fitness.
+There can be plenty of factors determining an employees productivity.
+For example, a lack of knowledge in what they’re doing or getting distracted by other employees, etc. However, the primary reason for a lack of productivity is because employees feel tired.
+And this is a direct result of unhealthy lifestyle choices and a lack of fitness.

 3. Helps Employee Recruitment And Retention